awsdocs/amazon-kendra-developer-guide/doc_source/iam-roles.md

 + Permission to use the `BatchPutDocument` and `BatchDeleteDocument` operations to update the index\.
 + Permission to access the Amazon S3 bucket that contains the SSL certificate used to communicate with the SharePoint site\.

-You must also attach a trust policy that enables Amazon Kendra to assume the role\.
+You must also attach a trust policy that allows Amazon Kendra to assume the role\.

 ```
 {